jeffhacks/smbscan/README.md

 Clone or download from the git repo.

-SMBScan is written in Python 3.7+, and requires `pip3` to install dependencies.

 It's recommended to use a Virtual Environment, to prevent dependency issues.
 See below, [Using virtualenv](#using-virtualenv)

 ### Installation